-Stunning views are always a rewarding part of hiking but views plus a refreshing swim under a cascading waterfall in a rock pool surrounded by rainforest is an even bigger incentive to lace up your walking shoes and head to Kondalilla National Park and Kondalilla Falls.
+Stunning views are always a rewarding part of hiking.
+Still, views plus a refreshing swim under a cascading waterfall in a rock pool surrounded by rainforest is an even bigger incentive to lace up your walking shoes and head to Kondalilla National Park and Kondalilla Falls.

-The park is part of the traditional lands of the Gubbi Gubbi people and Kondalilla is an Aboriginal word meaning ‘rushing waters’ which is exactly what you can expect from the spectacular falls during the summer wet season.
-Before falling 90m into the rainforest valley below, Skene Creek gathers in a rock pool with it’s own 4m waterfall, providing a tranquil spot to cool off and relax.
+The park is part of the traditional lands of the Gubbi Gubbi people and Kondalilla is an Aboriginal word meaning ‘rushing waters’, which is exactly what you can expect from the spectacular falls during the summer wet season.
+Before falling 90m into the rainforest valley below, Skene Creek gathers in a rock pool with its own 4m waterfall, providing a tranquil spot to cool off and relax.

 Walking Tracks, Waterfalls and Wildlife